philzook58/philzook58.github.io/_posts/2025-08-04-refinement_kdrag1.md

     return kd.prove(smt.Implies(smt.And(pctx), T[t0]), by=by)
 ```

+As written, `has_type` feels a little inelegant to me.
+I would like it to look more like bidirectional typing.  <https://arxiv.org/abs/2010.07763> <https://arxiv.org/abs/1908.05839> Currently it looks more like the "produce constraints and solve" style of type checking I associate with Hindley Milner systems.
+I could also has recursive calls to `has_type` rather than collecting a big old bag of lemmas.
+There is a funny incentive in Z3py metapgoramming that actually AST manipulationg through ctypes FFI is so slow you may be better off just handing a big of garbage to a Z3 solver than doing low level proof construction.
+I wish the z3 ffi python bindings were faster.

 ## Partial Definitions

 Another interesting thing to do is generalize `define` to take a input telescope and an output subset.
 This puts some guard rails on partially defined functions.
 It also adds the typing annotations into the registry inside the body of `prove_sig`